Banner is an edited version of this art by LucarioOcarina: [Link]

 - If there's an in-game percentage counter, only when it says "100%" (or, if I know that the % can go past 100, whatever the max is) I can

 said game, unless I can't find a way to increase the counter anymore.

 - I don't have to finish the game at the hardest difficulty (I tend to use Normal) unless that's explicitly required for 100%.
 I find that a chore.
-I may make some exceptions; if I enjoy the game enough I'll play through harder difficulties.
+Only if I enjoy the game enough, I might play through harder difficulties.
 I also might not play them, even when required for 100%, if they're too difficult or tedious.

 - I don't care about NG+ if it doesn't unlock anything.

 - If updates or DLC extend the game, I only have to finish all content in the base version of said game.
 I rarely return to a game after updates, free or paid.
 If I spent too much time playing DLC content I'd never get anything done in my backlog.

 1) compilations of games that I don't want to play through; will be marked as "Retired".

 2) games that don't have an ending; will be marked as "Endless".

 3) Bubble Bobble: Double Shot; I don't want to play through it, I hate it too much.
 It will also be marked as "Retired", unless my guilt is too strong.

 Some people use this for multiple versions of a single game too, but I simply don't add those to my backlog.

 Large DLC expansions released after the original game's release are either counted separately from the base game, or aren't added at all if I don't want to play through them.